EVERSE-ResearchSoftware/DashVERSE/README.md

    - DBModel/db_config.json
    - deployments/XXXXXXXXXXXXX**DD_MM_YYYY**HH_MM/superset-deployment-secrets.yaml
    - deployments/XXXXXXXXXXXXX**DD_MM_YYYY**HH_MM/secrets.env
+   - deployments/XXXXXXXXXXXXX**DD_MM_YYYY**HH_MM/generate_jwt.sh

    **Warning:** Do not share any of these generated files with anyone or push to a public repository!

-   Now you can source the generated secrets.env file to set the environment variables which will be used for the deployment.
+   Now you can source the generated `secrets.env` file to set the environment variables which will be used for the deployment.

    ```shell
    source ./deployments/XXXXXXXXXXXXX**DD_MM_YYYY**HH_MM/secrets.env